GooseClip/goosecode-vscode/README.md

 *   `GooseCode: Restart`: Restarts the extension's connection server.
 *   `GooseCode: Toggle Minimap`: Toggles the GooseCode minimap overlay.
 *   `GooseCode: Toggle Overlay`: Toggles the full GooseCode application overlay.
-*   `GooseCode: Follow`: Generates a code snippet in GooseCode based on the cursor position (used for code navigation).
+*   `GooseCode: Generate`: Generates a code snippet in GooseCode based on the cursor position (used for code navigation).
-*   `GooseCode: Open`: Sends the current file/location to GooseCode.
 *   (View specific commands for managing Code Sources and Active Sessions are available in the Activity Bar)

 ## Extension Settings